 In the past few years our farm has twice won England’s top award for sustainable tourism, achieving Gold at the Visit England awards ceremony in 2012 and 2015.
-Our Devon eco lodges have also gained gold recognition from both the Devon Wildlife Trust and the Green Tourism Business Scheme.
+Our Devon eco lodges have also gained gold recognition from both the Devon Wildlife Trust (scheme now discontinued)

 We pride ourselves on our genuinely high environmental standards and ensure sustainability is always a core concern.
 All our energy is 100% renewable (and most is generated onsite).
 Our subtle upcycled style helps us reuse materials without compromising the quality of your holiday and our recycling and waste management measures also make us recognised leaders in green tourism.